How to become medical officer

 4. Medical Review Officer

-An MO works in the field of medicine and notices and makes out medical data related to workplace drug testing and substance abuse programs.
+An MO works in medicine and notices and makes out medical data related to workplace drug testing and substance abuse programs.
 MROs may review medical records, interview the individual who tested positive, and consider other factors to determine if there is a legitimate medical explanation for the positive drug test.

 5. Medical Officer in the Armed Forces